-Get a quote from your bank before you go to an RV or camper dealership and use that to leverage a better deal there.
-If you know the market is sweet on auto loans, it’s your time to strike for good RV or camper loan rate as well.
+Get a quote from your bank before you go to an RV dealership and use that to leverage a better deal there.
+If you know the market is sweet on auto loans, it’s your time to strike for good RV loan rate as well.

 Pool Your Resources

 Have you ever heard a timeshare pitch?
 Imagine the same concept but for an RV.
-Another trend started by millennials is going in together on an RV, fifth wheel, or camper.
+Another trend started by millennials is going in together on an RV.
 By going in together, you can split the cost, maintenance, and share an awesome home on wheels at a fraction of the cost.

 While sharing an RV isn’t for everyone, if scheduled efficiently, everyone who goes all in can get the time they want on the road.
 Make sure if you consider this option, you get a contract drafted up by all parties in case anything goes wrong down the line.

-We all get it: A salesperson is going to do everything within reason they can to get you into that new RV or camper.
+We all get it.
+A salesperson is going to do everything within reason they can to get you into that new RV.
 This includes being friendly, but it goes both ways.
 Your salesperson wants you to like him or her because you’re more apt to buy from a “friend,” but a seller is also likely to want to give a friend a better deal.

 With Lyft, Airbnb, and other interesting ways to make a few bucks on the side becoming more popular, have you considered how else you could use your RV?
 There’s a variety of options out there, like RVShare, Outdoorsy, and RVwithMe to name a few.
 List your RV when it’s not in use, share it with others and see what extra income might pay off your initial investment or improvement plans.

 Some dealers may mark their prices up over 50 percent.
 Don’t fall for “sale,” “low price,” and other stickers plastered across an RV windshield.
-They’re luring you in to make you think the markup is the “market value” of the RV or camper.
+They’re luring you in to make you think the markup is the “market value” of the RV.
 They plan on negotiating the price down but can usually get away with a higher price than they should.